Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Details on methods

 \subsection{Classical analysis}

-The numerical estimation of the largest Lyapunov exponent $\Lambda_{\rm max}$ provides the cleanest signature of chaos in classical dynamical systems described by a system of ordinary differential equations (ODE).
-Here we adopt the orbit separation method described in \cite{sprott_chaos_2003}.
+The numerical estimation of the largest Lyapunov exponent $\Lambda_{\rm max}$ provides a clean signature of chaos in classical dynamical systems described by a set of ordinary differential equations.
+Here we adopt the orbit separation method described in Ref.~\cite{sprott_chaos_2003}.